Shaddie has countless years of experience dealing with all manner of creatures great and small.

 Muscles come into play most importantly when drawing very leans animals such as horses, pit bulls, and greyhounds.
 These animals are sleek furred and are bred to have a physically fit appearance.

 Compared to human art, which relies heavily on muscle anatomy, drawing animals may not necessarily require the same extensive knowledge.
 But it is still important to have a generalized idea of what goes where!
 In the same manner as the skeleton, study the musculature structure for each individual animal you plan to tackle.
 Some animals, such as cats, have less pronounced muscles, whereas dogs will have more, and horses will have the most.

 Practice, Practice, Practice!

-And Voila!
-Those are the basics to animal anatomy!
-By utilizing the skeletal structure,and applying your knowledge of musculature contours, you hold in your hand . . . or brain, rather, everything you need to know about animal anatomy.
+And voila!
+Those are the basics of animal anatomy!
+By utilizing the skeletal structure and applying your knowledge of musculature contours, you hold in your hand . . . or brain, rather, everything you need to know about animal anatomy.
 By utilizing references whenever available and sketching regularly, you will come to understand the movement of your subjects and thus fulfill the subject of your art.